Condom Distribution as a Structural-Level Intervention

 • Provided cost-effective and cost-saving outcomes on future medical care costs by preventing HIV infections.

-• Significantly affected condom use behaviors and helped reduce HIV/STD risk among a wide range of at-risk groups (i.e., youth, adults, commercial sex workers, high STD populations, and males).
+• Significantly affected condom use behaviors and helped reduce HIV/STD risk among a wide range of at-risk groups (i.e., youth, adults, commercial sex workers, high STD populations,

 Considerations For Implementing: Consistent and correct use of the male latex condom reduces the risk of sexually transmitted disease (STD) and human immunodeficiency virus (HIV) transmission.
 However, condom use cannot provide absolute protection against any STD.
 The most reliable ways to avoid transmission of STDs are to abstain from sexual activity, or to be in a long-term mutually monogamous relationship with an uninfected partner.
 However, many infected persons may be unaware of their infection because STDs often are asymp-tomatic and unrecognized.
 Condom effectiveness for STD and HIV prevention has been demonstrated by both laboratory and epidemiologic studies.
 Evidence of condom effectiveness is also based on theoretical and empirical data regarding the transmission of different STDs, the physical properties of condoms, and the anatomic coverage or protection provided by condoms.

 Laboratory studies have shown that latex condoms provide an effective barrier against even the smallest STD pathogens.
 Epidemiologic studies that compare rates of HIV infection between condom users and nonusers who have HIV-infected sex partners demonstrate that consistent condom use is highly effective in preventing transmission of HIV.
 Similarly, epidemiologic studies have shown that condom use reduces the risk of many other STDs.
 However, the exact magnitude of protection has been difficult to quantify because of numerous methodological challenges inherent in studying private behaviors that cannot be directly observed or measured.